matthewfeickert/Tutorial_ML_fork-to-show-dan/README.md

 # Tutorial_ML

-These Tutorials have been adapted to run via [Binder](https://mybinder.readthedocs.io/en/latest/) as a Jupiter notebooks.
+These Tutorials have been adapted to run via [Binder](https://mybinder.readthedocs.io/en/latest/) as Jupyter notebooks.

 ## Execute the Tutorials_ML example via Binder: